1. Introduction

 Clear Coat Adhesion Failure

-To avoid clear coat adhesion failure:
+To mitigate the risk of clear coat adhesion failure:

 Blending Issues

-To overcome blending issues:
+To address blending issues:

 Common Problems That May Arise When Painting Over Clear Coat